regina-normal/aux/packaging/docker/README.txt

 - fix root's .bashrc to ensure that /sbin and /usr/sbin are on the path, if this has not already been done

-- set up a backports source in /etc/apt/sources.list, and fix priorities for debootstrap in /etc/apt/preferences to use this source
 - apt-get install debootstrap zstd curl rpm
 - apt-get install debian-keyring (should already be present)
 - manually install a recent ubuntu-keyring package from an ubuntu mirror
+- add extra symlinks in /usr/share/debootstrap/scripts/ for newer debian or ubuntu releases

 - apt-get install docker.io
 - add the ordinary user to the docker group, and log out / log in again

-- for newer distros, remember to add extra package lists in rinse/packages/, mirror locations in rinse/rinse.conf, and post-install scripts if necessary in rinse/postinst/.
+- for newer RPM-based distros, remember to add extra package lists in rinse/packages/

 Docker *may* need specialised configuration.
 Around mid-2021 it was observed that Fedora Rawhide would not allow the creation of threads (which meant that